 A spouse may come to the UK from overseas and report that they have been forced to marry overseas.
-Often the individual may not speak English and may not be aware of the support to which they may be entitled.
+Often the young person may not speak English and may not be aware of the support to which they may be entitled.
 Again, these cases may be reported initially as cases of domestic violence, missing persons or child protection.

-If the individual does not have indefinite leave to remain (ILR), some form of discretionary leave, or a right of abode in the UK, then they are likely to have a restriction on receiving public funds.
+If the young person does not have indefinite leave to remain (ILR), some form of discretionary leave, or a right of abode in the UK, then they are likely to have a restriction on receiving public funds.
 Public funds include income support and housing benefit.
-This means that it is extremely difficult to get access to a refuge (although occasionally refuges may be able to offer places).
-As a result, individuals may experience tremendous difficulty in finding alternative accommodation and a means by which to live (see information on "Last Resort Fund", page 28).
-This may lead individuals to feel they have no option but to remain in the marriage and to feel unable to co-operate with police or anyone they see as being in "authority".
+This means that they will not automatically get access to a refuge (although some refuges will offer places).
+As a result, individuals may experience tremendous difficulty in finding alternative accommodation and a means by which to live (but see information on 'Last Resort Fund', pg 31).
+This may lead individuals to feel they have no option but to remain in the marriage and to feel unable to cooperate with social services or anyone they see as being in 'authority'.